TaylorHe/taylorhe.github.io/_posts/2019-12-27-build-a-string.markdown

 title:  "Build a String"
 date:   2019-12-27 03:00:00 -0500
 <!-- categories:  -->
+excerpt: A simple problem turns out to be harder than expected.
 ---
 ### Build A String
 The build a string question is posed on HackerRank [here](https://www.hackerrank.com/challenges/build-a-string/problem).
 For the sake of concise-ness, I won't repeat the question.